Mike Morin (baseball)

-Michael William Morin (/ˈmɔrɪn/; born May 3, 1991) is an American professional baseball pitcher who is a free agent.
+Michael William Morin (/ˈmɔrɪn/; born May 3, 1991) is an American former professional baseball pitcher.
 He has previously played in Major League Baseball (MLB) for the Los Angeles Angels, Kansas City Royals, Seattle Mariners, Minnesota Twins, Philadelphia Phillies, and Miami Marlins.
 The Angels selected Morin in the 13th round of the 2012 Major League Baseball draft, and he made his major league debut in 2014.

 Early life

 Morin was born in Andover, Minnesota, and grew up in Leawood, Kansas.
 He is the son of Leatha Scalise Cline and Greg Morin.
 He was a four-year letterman at Shawnee Mission South High School in Kansas, and was drafted by the Kansas City Royals in the 40th round of the 2009 Major League Baseball draft.
 He did not sign, and instead attended the University of North Carolina at Chapel Hill.

 College

 As a freshman at the University of North Carolina at Chapel Hill, Morin made 24 appearances including one start.
 He recorded a 5–3 win–loss record with a 5.45 ERA, and had 3 saves.
 After the 2010 season, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 As a sophomore in 2011, Morin made 32 appearances including six starts.
 He became the Tar Heels closer, and recorded 10 saves.
 In 64 innings of work, he struck out 66 batters, and walked 18, while posting a 4.64 ERA.

 While at North Carolina, Morin set the Atlantic Coast Conference’s single-season saves record as a junior in 2012, with 19.
 In 2012, he was named an All-American by Baseball America.